nkallen/plasticity/README.md

 <img alt="screenshot of current build" width="100%" src="img/Screen Shot 2022-02-04.png" />

+## CAD for artists

+Plasticity is Open Source but NOT free.
+It is free during the BETA only.
+It will cost $25 for version 1.0 (no subscription).

 #### About

-Plasticity is a 3d modelling software for creating dimensionally accurate solid models.
-Modelling in Plasticity is quick due to the unique menu system, shortcuts and thoughtful workflow.
+Plasticity is a 3d modelling software for concept artists.
+Modelling in Plasticity is fast and efficient due to the unique menu system, shortcuts and thoughtful workflow.

 #### Development